JuliaDataCubes/YAXArrays.jl/docs/src/examples/Saving and rechunking.md

 ### Set chunking by Variable

-The following will set the chunk size for each Variable separately and results in exactly the same chunkg as the example above
+The following will set the chunk size for each Variable separately and results in exactly the same chunking as the example above

 ````@jldoctest
 using YAXArrays, Zarr